-Alternative 1: Status Quo Alternative 2: Building Capacity Alternative 3: Past Meets Present Resource Management Cultural Landscape Overall treatment of the cultural landscape remains unchanged.
+10000 Comparative Summary Highligh tung Bijjer enteee uniteng 11tter ti Alternative 1: Status Quo Alternative 2: Building Capacity Alternative 3: Past Meets Present Resource Ma Resource Management Cultural Landscape Overall treatment of the cultural landscape remains unchanged.
 Selected areas of the cultural landscape are rehabilitated in support of interpretive objectives.
 Selected areas of the cultural landscape are rehabilitated in support of interpretive objectives to a larger degree than under 2.
+Portions of Old Orchard service road are removed.
 The existing visitor contact station is removed, allowing for the rehabilitation of a portion of the historic farm yard.
 Historic Structures Overall treatment of historic structures would remain unchanged.
 Sagamore Hill's historic structures are rehabilitated to reflect their historic appearance.
 Museum Collections Museum collections would continue to be housed at multiple locations across the park under varying environmental conditions.
 Museum collection storage would be consolidated and relocated to a new collection management facility that would be constructed in combination with the proposed new maintenance facility located near Gray Cottage.
 This combined facility would total approx. 10,000 gross sq.ft.
 Museum collections storage would be consolidated and relocated to a new collection management facility developed as part of a new addition to Old Orchard (approx. 4,400 sq.ft.).
-Visitor Experience Park Pathways Park pathways would be maintained and upgraded as necessary to meet accessibility requirements.
+Visitor Expe Park Pathways Park pathways would be maintained and upgraded as necessary to meet accessibility requirements.
 The system of park pathways would be expanded to allow visitors greater opportunities to explore the park.
 Park pathways would be resurfaced using materials that are more compatible with the site's historic character.
+The segment of the Old Orchard service road north of the parking area would be removed.
+Vehicles requiring access to Old Orchard would be routed through the parking area and along the remaining portion of the service road.